jgonera/webspecter/README.md

 [environment file](#environment-file).

-The `context` object contains the default context for the feature, but you can create multiple context using `context.newContext()`.
+The `context` object contains the default context for the feature, but you can create multiple contexts using `context.newContext()`.
 This can be used to simulate multiple users interacting with your web application at the same time.